-I'm an Associate Professor in the Department of Philosophy at the City University of New York, Baruch College and the CUNY Graduate Center, where I teach classes in ethics, moral psychology, Chinese philosophy, philosophy of religion, and experimental philosophy.
+I'm an Associate Professor in the Department of Philosophy at the City University of New York, Graduate Center and Baruch College , where I teach classes in ethics, metaethics, moral psychology, Chinese philosophy, philosophy of religion, and experimental philosophy.

 Most of my research is in moral psychology, broadly construed.
 I am a methodological pluralist, and use resources from other relevant disciplines to inform my work, such as evolutionary biology and experimental psychology.
 I also draw extensively from the history of Chinese philosophy, especially the classical period (ca. 6th to 2nd century BCE).